Nguyen-Hoang-Nam/nvim-dotfiles-kitty/README.md

 M.default_format = 'efm'
 ```

-If you want debug when you need to check [this](https://github.com/mfussenegger/nvim-dap/wiki/Debug-Adapter-installation)
+### Debug

+You can check debug server [here](https://github.com/mfussenegger/nvim-dap/wiki/Debug-Adapter-installation)

+### Test

+You can check test tools [here](https://github.com/vim-test/vim-test)

 ## TODO

 - [ ] Show theme in wiki
 - [ ] Support Flutter
-- [ ] Perfect center dashboard header and show dashboard if there is no buffer.
+- [x] Perfect center dashboard header and show dashboard if there is no buffer.
 - [ ] Use nix to manage package.
 - [ ] Support reload configuration [in this](https://www.reddit.com/r/neovim/comments/puuskh/how_to_reload_my_lua_config_while_using_neovim/)
 - [ ] Add test summary to sidebar